Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 # Azure SDK Dynamic JSON samples

-Azure SDK client [protocol methods](ProtocolMethods.md) do not take or return model types.
-JSON response content can be accessed using Base Class Library (BCL) types such as `JsonDocument`, but use of these APIs can result in code that is difficult to read and obscures the author's intent.
-To improve the developer experience, Azure.Core provides a dynamic layer over JSON APIs.
+Azure SDK client [protocol methods](ProtocolMethods.md) take `RequestContent` as an input parameter and return `Response` as their return type.
+These types hold raw JSON content that can be accessed using Base Class Library (BCL) types such as `JsonDocument`, but use of these APIs can result in code that is difficult to read and obscures the author's intent.
+To improve the developer experience, Azure.Core provides a [dynamic](https://learn.microsoft.com/dotnet/csharp/advanced-topics/interop/using-type-dynamic) layer over JSON APIs.

 ## Accessing Response Content